i2p/i2p.syndie/bin/readme.txt

+Depending on your system, you should start Syndie with syndie.exe, syndie.sh, or syndie.command.

+There are also convenience jars in this directory which can be run with, for example java -jar syndie.jar

-You should launch Syndie with syndie.jar.
-However, you can launch Syndie as a standard java application:
+However, you can also launch Syndie as a standard java application:
  - specify the classpath to include:
   - lib/syndie.jar
   - lib/hsqldb.jar